NingxinSu/ningxinsu.github.io/content/projects/infocom23.md

 {{< image src="/assets/infocom23-results.png" alt="Results." position="center" style="border-radius: 8px; width: 70%" >}}

 *Table 1: Knot vs. its competitors: a comparison regarding the wall-clock times needed to converge to a target accuracy (or perplexity).*

-[Ningxin Su](https://ningxinsu.github.io/) is the first author of this work.
-It has been published in the Proceedings of [IEEE INFOCOM 2023](/papers/ningxinsu-infocom23.pdf).

 ## BibTeX
 ```